 - The inclusion of dynamic, intelligent motion to improve user interaction.

-- To address the need to provide consistency in different Google products.
+- The need to provide consistency in different Google products.

-- To address the ever changing needs of users.
+- To meet the ever-changing needs of users.

 - Google Logotype: Google’s new logo features tailor-made sans-serif typeface called “Product Sans” with Google’s trademark multi-color sequence.

-- Dots: The new dots in Google’s new dynamic logotype illustrate interactive, assistive, and transitional approach of Google’s new logotype.
+- Dots: The new dots in Google’s new dynamic logotype illustrates interactive, assistive, and the transitional approach of Google’s new logotype.

 - The Favicon: Google’s default lowercase ‘g’ favicon has been replaced by an uppercase one in the company’s signature four colors.

-What Does Google Want to Convey Though Its Revamped Logo?
+03. What Does Google Want To Convey Though Its Revamped Logo?

-In addition, the dots denote that Google is now all set to connect the technological dots for users providing them an unparalleled experience and fast transition for ever user who loves to interact with Google products across many different platforms.
+In addition, the dots denote that Google is now all set to connect the technological dots for users.
+Google is now providing an unparalleled experience and fast transition for every user who loves to interact with Google products across many different platforms.

-What Do Experts Think of Google’s New Logo?
+04. What Do Experts Think Of Google’s New Logo?

 “I can’t help feeling a little sad that the quirkiness of the old mark has been lost and replaced by, dare I say it, blandness.” – Martyn Hayes, Associate creative director at Elmwood.